UKCloud/documentation/articles/openstack/ostack-vid-overview.md

 ---
 title: OpenStack Horizon dashboard overview video | UKCloud Ltd
-description: Links to a video that provides an overview of the OpenStack Horizon dashboard for UKCloud for OpenStack
+description: Shows a video that provides an overview of the OpenStack Horizon dashboard for UKCloud for OpenStack
 services: openstack
 author: Sue Highmoor